tonethar/IGME-235-Shared/hw/designtospec.md

 ## III.
 NON Requirements
 - You do not need to guess at page colors.
 They are all (except for white and black) specified in included color palette.
 - You should attempt to match the fonts by using the included Font files...
 Both of which are free to use as web fonts.
 You do, however, need to go through the process of converting them to web fonts.
 Try using an online convertor such as [Font Squirrel](http://fontsquirrel.com) to do so...
 Examples of using them will be in the zip that you download as a result.
 - You may use any SVG axe icon in the top header of the page.
 There are many free downloadable SVGs on the web for you to pick from.
 See note in the zip file for a possible source.
+You should still make it white, however (try to do so in the SVG code).
 - It is not necessary to crop the images in exactly the same way as the original images, however, we are providing the original images so that they can match more easily.
 Don't use the uncropped/high-resolution full-size images.
 A 2.1 MB jpg for your footer is TOO BIG.
 - There are no specific pixel dimensions for items on the page.
 You're probably best off specifying most elements to be flexible in size and/or based off of the rem unit.
 - You should use the same heading texts that we provided, however you do not need to use the same placeholder text.
 Use VS Code or another tool to generate "Lorem Ipsum" text for you to hold the spaces open.
 Tip:  In VS Code, just type `loremNN` where NN is a number of words that you want followed by Enter, and it will generate a block of text for you.